RahulBisht85/Tidy-dataset-Samsung-fitness/README.md

 The dataset includes the following files:
 =========================================
-- 'README.txt': This file is the codebook for the dataset.
+- 'CodeBook.md': This file is the codebook for the dataset.
 - 'tidydataset.txt': This file contains the average of obsevations of mean and standard deviations for each activity and subject.

 Instruction set: